-Senior Vice-President for Academic Affairs and Dean of the Faculty Ingraham Professor of Theology B.A., Westmont College; M.A., Fuller Theological Seminary; M.A., M.Phil., Ph.D., Yale University this task have led to his work and publications in the theory of knowledge; the history of philosophy and theology; the philosophy of science; physics, evolutionary biology and the neurosciences; comparative theology; and constructive metaphysics.
+An ordained elder in The United Methodist Church, Kathleen M. Black has served as college chaplain, associate pastor and founding pastor of a deaf church.
+Her research and teaching interests center on feminist knowledge; the history of philosophy and theology; the philosophy of science; physics, evolutionary biology and the neurosciences; comparative theology; and constructive metaphysics.
 A panentheist, he defends a form of process theology that is hypothetical, dialogical and pluralistic.
 His recent publications include Adventures in the Spirit: God, World, Divine Action (Fortress Press, 2008); The Re-Emergence of Emergence: The Emergentist Hypothesis from Science to Religion (Oxford University Press, 2008); Signs of Solidarity: Mind and Emergence: From Quantum to Consciousness (Oxford University Press, 2006); and In Whom We Live and Move and Have Our Being: Panentheistic Reflections on God's Presence in a Scientific World (Wm.
 B. Eerdmans Publishing Company, 2004).